 However, if you wish to improve penetration, welding speed, or other variables, you can use certain mixtures.

 Straight argon or Ar/He mixtures work best for welding carbon steel.
-However, it’s rarely necessary to introduce helium, and most people never use Ar/He blends for mild steel.
+However, introducing helium is rarely necessary, and most people never use Ar/He blends for mild steel.

 So, if all you ever weld is regular mild steel, get yourself a 100% Ar bottle, and don’t worry about other TIG shielding gases.